charliecalvert/CloudNotes/Assignments/WalkingMap.md

 - A link to the walk on Google Maps
 - A map showing the walk itself

-##Creating Walks
+## Creating Walks

  - Click on a location on the map that you want to be the start of a walk.
 As a rule, it is best to pick a known place visible on the map, but you can simply right click and choose a random location in order to create a random starting point.
  - A window should open on the left.
+Click on the Directions icon.
  - Click on another point to make your end point.
  - Click on the walking icon to show the distance and time for walking rather than by car or public transportation
  - The addresses of both locations should appear in a window in the top left of Google Maps.

 ![maps](https://drive.google.com/uc?export=view&id=0B25UTAlOfPRGUWEweUM1WUVLOTA)

-Once you have your map planned out, click on the hamburder menu at the top of the window that opened on the left.
+Once you have your map planned out, click on the hamburger menu at the top of the window that opened on the left.
 Choose **Share and embed map**.

  - For the share link choose **Short URL**.
 Create a [hyperlink](https://goo.gl/maps/89Whj) to it in your markdown document.
 The link should include square brackets and parenthesis.
 But there is a globe icon at the top of StackEdit that will create the link for you automatically.
  - For the embed link, copy the whole iframe code shown you on Google sites, Paste it in unchanged in your markdown document.
 (You can mix markdown and HTML all you want in a markdown document.
 In this case, you are embedding an HTML iframe tag directly in your markdown.